Overview

 $ unzip master.zip && rm master.zip

-You shoud now have a pygoslin-master directory inside your virtual environment directory.
+You should now have a pygoslin-master directory inside your virtual environment directory.

 • Install pygoslin with the setup.py file with the following command :